 Previously, we have shown with the OVIVA trial that antibiotics given orally are not inferior to intravenous delivery for complex orthopaedic infections.
 This is better for practice, for patients and for the health economy.

-Recently, we have completed the SOLARIO trial which has shown that, in the presence of locally implanted antibiotics, a short course of systemic antibiotics (<= 7days) is non-inferior to current practice (> 4 weeks systemic antibiotics) when treating orthopaedic infection In addition, there are significantly fewer side effects with a short systemic antibiotic regime.
+Subsequently, we completed the SOLARIO trial which has shown that, in the presence of locally implanted antibiotics, a short course of systemic antibiotics (<= 7days) is non-inferior to current practice (> 4 weeks systemic antibiotics) when treating orthopaedic infection In addition, there are significantly fewer side effects with a short systemic antibiotic regime.
 We anticipate that these findings will benefit patients, limit resistance selection and thereby improve antimicrobial stewardship.

 Epidemiology